EU holds nuclear talks in shadow of Iran hanging

 Already a member?

-Iran, earlier on Saturday, hanged Ruhollah Zam, an Iranian journalist who had been living in exile in France, but whom it snatched when he visited Iraq, on charges of fomenting "riots" in 2017.
+Iran, on Saturday, hanged Ruhollah Zam, an Iranian journalist who had been living in exile in France, but whom it snatched when he visited Iraq, on charges of fomenting "riots" in 2017.

-The execution prompted howls of outrage by France, which called it a "barbarous" act, as well as by Austria, Germany, and Italy.
+The execution prompted condemnation by France, which called it a "barbarous" act, and by Austria, Germany, and Italy.

-It also saw EU foreign service chief Josep Borrell and European business chiefs postpone a Europe-Iran business forum, due to have taken place by video-link on Monday.
+It also led EU foreign service chief Josep Borrell and European firms to postpone a Europe-Iran business forum, due to have taken place by video-link on Monday.

-And it could lead to new visa-bans and asset-freezes on Iranian officials, 82 of whom have already been blacklisted for "serious human rights violations".
+And it could lead to new visa-bans and asset-freezes on Iranian officials, 82 of whom the EU already blacklisted in recent years for other human rights violations.

-"It's up to member states to decide whether to apply them [EU sanctions] in this particular case [Ruhollah Zam], but anything is possible once the member states agree," the EU foreign service spokesman noted on Monday.
+"It's up to member states to decide whether to apply them [EU sanctions] in this particular case [Zam], but anything is possible," the EU foreign service spokesman noted on Monday.

-A senior EU diplomat was also due to attend a virtual meeting of the signatories of an Iranian nuclear non-proliferation deal on Wednesday.
+A senior EU diplomat was due to attend a virtual meeting of the signatories of an Iranian nuclear non-proliferation deal on Wednesday.

-The so-called Joint Comprehensive Plan of Action (JCPOA) has seen France, Germany, the UK, China, and Russia pledge to end economic sanctions on Iran in return for freezing an alleged nuclear arms programme.
+The so-called Joint Comprehensive Plan of Action (JCPOA) has seen France, Germany, the UK, China, and Russia lift economic sanctions on Iran in return for freezing its alleged nuclear arms programme.

-But the JCPOA talks, covering implementation details, will go ahead as planned despite Zam's killing, the EU foreign service said.
+And Wednesday's JCPOA talks, covering implementation details, will go ahead as planned despite Zam's killing, the EU foreign service said.

 "I wouldn't mix the two issues," the EU spokesman said on Monday.

-"You cannot connect it, or link it, or even compare it with the objectives of the [postponed EU business] forum," he added.
+"You cannot connect it [the JCPOA], or link it, or even compare it with the objectives of the [postponed EU business] forum," he added.

-And Iran's president, Hassan Rouhani, took a similar line.
+Iran's president, Hassan Rouhani, took a similar line.

 "A court has reviewed the [Zam] case and issued the verdict.
-We do act in the framework of our regulations," Rouhani said in Tehran on Monday, according to the Reuters news agency.
+We act in the framework of our regulations," Rouhani said in Tehran on Monday, according to the Reuters news agency.

 "I see it as unlikely that the case will damage Iran and Europe relations," he said.